divo-test-fork/currency_calc/README.md

 # Currency calculator

-This is some simple application which server for user some service that allow calculate some currencies.
+This is some simple application which server for user service that allow calculate some currencies.

 ## Application is build from two parts:
 - Backend - is build in spring technology